pythonpad/cs101/pypad-courses/cs1-1/docs/01-3-get-started.md

 print('Hello world!') # This is a second comment.
 Hello world it says!
 ```

 Comments in Python start with the hash character (`#`), and extend to the end of that line.
-Comments are used to clarify code and they are not interpreted by Python.
+Comments are used to clarify code and they are ignored by Python.

 ## Adding new functions